edpaget/packer-mesos/README.md

 ### Usage

-To build an AMI, make sure your keys are set:
+To build an AMI or VirtualBox image, make sure your keys are set or you've configured the [AWS Command Line Tools](http://aws.amazon.com/cli/):
 ```
 $ export AWS_ACCESS_KEY_ID="<your_access_key>"
 $ export AWS_SECRET_ACCESS_KEY="<your_secret_key>"